Byakuya Kuchiki: Synopsis

 Byakuya first appears on a mission with his lieutenant, Renji Abarai, to capture Rukia Kuchiki and kill Ichigo Kurosaki.
 They succeeded in retrieving Rukia, and spared Ichigo, if not for Rukia's intervention, pleading for Byakuya not to give the finishing blow.
-Byakuya later interrupts Ganju Shiba and Hanatarō Yamada's attempt to rescue Rukia and, later on, Renji's attempt to do the same. he then fights Ichigo for the third time.
+Byakuya later interrupts Ganju Shiba and Hanatarō Yamada's attempt to rescue Rukia and, later on, Renji's attempt to do the same.
+He then fights Ichigo for the third time.
 Following Ichigo's inner hollow's forced submission, both focus their remaining power into one final attack, resulting in a tie.
 At the end of the battle, Byakuya, through their conversation, realizes that what Ichigo has fought against is the law of Soul Society instead of Byakuya himself, after which he gives his word to protect Rukia.
-When Sōsuke Aizen orders Gin Ichimaru to kill Rukia, Byakuya intervenes and is overwhelmed by Gin.
+When Sousuke Aizen orders Gin Ichimaru to kill Rukia, Byakuya intervenes and is overwhelmed by Gin.
 While being treated, Byakuya tells Rukia why she was adopted, apologizes to her, and thanks Ichigo.
 Afterwards, Byakuya's attitude toward Rukia changes significantly.
 He is seen to care for Rukia in an indirect manner and displays a new view on the idea that the law is never perfect.

-When the Bounts threatened to harm the Soul Society it becomes serious. he uses the Kuchiki Clan's records to gain information on the Bounts for head captain Yamamoto.
-Byakuya, aiding Rukia in her battle with Yoshi, attempts to seek out the Bount leader Jin Kariya.
-The two meet and engage in a battle that is interrupted by Ichigo and, later, Rantao.
-In the anime-exclusive Zanpakutō Unknown Tales arc, Byakuya betrays the Soul Society and sides with the rogue Zanpakutō Muramasa, who had set the Soul Reapers' Zanpakutō, including Byakuya's own Senbonzakura, free from their control and was influencing them.
-He states his reasons for doing so were to maintain his pride; however, it is later revealed that Byakuya's true intentions were to stay close to Muramasa so that he could locate and kill Muramasa's Soul Reaper Kōga Kuchiki for dishonoring the Kuchiki clan.

 Byakuya reappears to retrieve Tōshirō Hitsugaya's team on General Yamamoto's order near the end of the Arrancar Arc, but he secretly assigns Rukia and Renji to rescue Orihime.
 He reasons that he was only ordered to bring them back to Soul Society and that what they chose to do afterwards was none of his concern, though Ichigo and Rukia suspect otherwise.
 Byakuya appears later in Hueco Mundo to save Rukia from the 7th Espada, Zommari Leroux.
 Afterwards, he appears with Kenpachi Zaraki to save Ichigo in his fight against the Cero Espada Yammy.